On Discovering Algorithms for Adversarial Imitation Learning¶

 | GAIL-heuristic | ~0.55 | ~0.60 | ~0.25 | ~0.20 |

-Key findings: - DAIL substantially outperforms all baselines on Minatar (significant leads in both Mean and Median). - On Brax, DAIL achieves the best performance on most metrics, with statistically significant superiority in Mean over all baselines. - AIRL and GAIL-heuristic perform poorly on Minatar — their predominantly negative rewards induce premature termination.
+Key Findings: - DAIL significantly outperforms all baselines on Minatar. - On Brax, DAIL achieves the best results across most metrics, with the Mean being statistically superior to all baselines. - AIRL and GAIL-heuristic perform poorly on Minatar due to negative rewards encouraging early termination.

 |---|---|---|